foopgp/foopgp-hugowebsite/content/english/solutions/activity-rd.md

 [This](http://djibian.foopgp.org/) is our own [Debian package repository](https://wiki.debian.org/DebianRepository/Setup), to distribute our latest software releases.

-Then, to install our software products on your Debian computers:
+Then, to install our software products on your Debian computers ("/test/" contains preproduction versions):

 ```bash
 curl -s "https://keys.foopgp.org/pks/lookup?op=get&search=0x2C364630A2436D7E" \